lbarbisch/Diff-Probe/README.md

 The power supply is done via a USB-C connector and a DC/DC converter for galvanic isolation.

-I've tried to different opamps, which whom the Diff-Probe can reach the following bandwidths:
+I've tried two different opamps, with whom the Diff-Probe can reach the following bandwidths:

 | Opamp  | Opamp bandwith | Probe bandwidth | Cost per opamp |
 | -----  | -------------- | --------------- | ------ |